tlienart/Franklin.jl/docs/syntax/utils.md

 A `lx_*` function is a way to bypass Franklin's parsing and generate Markdown which will be _reprocessed_ by Franklin (though you can always avoid that by generating HTML directly after wrapping it in `~~~`).

-This is a more advanced command and you should probably double check before making use of it as, usually, there will be a simpler way of achieving what you want.
+This is a more advanced command and you should probably double-check before making use of it as, usually, there will be a simpler way of achieving what you want.
 Also if you intend to use it, you will want to check out [FranklinUtils](http://github.com/tlienart/FranklinUtils.jl) which provides helper functions for it.

 It's harder to come up with meaningful examples as most simple examples will be achievable another way so here we proceed with a dumb example (and will show why it's dumb later).